new92/InstaTools/Hunter/README.md

 # Hunter 🔫

-Hunter is a multifunctional Python script primarily designed for Instagram users.
+**Long description:** Hunter is a multifunctional Python script primarily designed for Instagram users.
 It serves as a tool for tracking ghost followers on Instagram accounts.
 Ghost followers are those who follow an account but don't engage with its content, such as liking or commenting. **Hunter works well with small accounts (500 followers or lower) but when dealing with larger numbers the execution time might increase.**

 > If you find value in this repository, please consider giving it a star and/or forking it.
 Your support greatly encourages me to create more repositories like InstaTools.

+**Short description:** Hunter tracks ghost followers on Instagram accounts, identifying users who follow but don't engage with content.

 ## Set up and run Hunter 🚀